NU-Digital-Cultures/salmon/During the easter.md

-##❗️we must to learn how to do the website
+# we must to learn how to do the website
-have a meeting
+* have a meeting
-draw a draft about website
+* draw a draft about website
-thinking about: Real World Problems We Need to Solve
+* thinking about: Real World Problems We Need to Solve
-              Recruiting Professionals
+1. Recruiting Professionals
-              Publicity methods
+2. Publicity methods
-              Funding and sustainability
+3. Funding and sustainability
-              Technical Challenge
+4. Technical Challenge
-              Legal and privacy issues...
+5. Legal and privacy issues...